qutech/qupulse/doc/source/index.rst

 You are encouraged to read the concept explanations and interactively explore the linked examples.
 To do this you can install qupulse via ``python -m pip install -e git+https://github.com/qutech/qupulse.git#egg=qupulse[default]`` which will clone the qupulse into ``./src/qupulse``.
 You can find the examples in ``doc/source/examples`` and open them with jupyter, Spyder or another IDE of your choice.

+There is a :ref:`learners_guide` available to help with an efficient exploration of qupulse's features.

 Contents:

 .. toctree::